 Note that the Department has applied for a No Cost Extension of the Cycle I grant funding through September 2012.
-Goals listed after September 2011 are contingent on approval of this extension.

 - July 2011.
-The Insurance Analysts will begin work. - July 2011-2012.
-The Department expects to host public hearings on proposed rate increases. - August 2011.
-The Department will compile and publish analyses regarding rate increases, health care costs, health care utilization and benefit design. - September 2011.
-In coordination with the efforts in the Department using the Consumer Assistance federal grant, IT staff will launch a beta version consumer interface for the rate review web site and associated tools with simulated information for feedback and refinement. - September 2011.
-Reports generated from the rate review process will be made publicly available. - September 2011.
-The Department will continue to make improvements to the Illinois Web Portal. - December 2011.
-Any new legislation granting the Department rate review authority will be incorporated into appropriate regulation, and the Department will evaluate and begin planning for the necessary IT system updates and additional staffing needs related to any potential new authority.
+The Insurance Analysts begin work. - July 2011-2012.
+The Department expects to host public hearings on proposed rate increases. - October 2011.
+In coordination with the efforts in the Department using the Consumer Assistance federal grant, IT staff will launch a beta version consumer interface for the rate review web site and associated tools with simulated information for feedback and refinement. - October 2011.
+Through the Consumer Assistance Program Grant, the Department will execute a contract with a vendor to assess the Department's consumer service activities, including the accessibility of the Department's website and other outreach efforts.
+The work of the selected vendor will help inform the form and content of the new website. - December 2011.
+The Department will compile and publish analyses regarding rate increases, health care costs, health care utilization and benefit design. - December 2011.
+Reports generated from the rate review process will be made publicly available. - December 2011.
+The Department will continue to make improvements to the Illinois Web Portal. - January 2012.
+The Department expects to complete efforts to hire an Actuarial Assistant to assist with rate review.